-In these multiplexed systems, the collected OES signal can be split evenly amongst the instruments using a multichannel fiber optic bundle.
+In these multiplexed systems, the collected OES signal can be split evenly amongst the instruments using a multichannel fibre-optic bundle.
 This provides a more stable, faster, and less expensive alternative to large scanning spectrometer alternatives.
-Depending on the integrator’s preference, these multichannel spectrometer systems are available as both individual OEM board components, or Avantes will integrate them into a custom turn-key rackmount system as shown in figure 3.
+Depending on the integrator’s preference, these multichannel spectrometer systems are available as individual OEM board components, or Avantes will integrate them into a custom turn-key rackmount system as shown in Figure 3.

 More Applications for Optical Emission Spectroscopy